zhizhongpu/predocguide/3advicebefore.md

 Here are some opportunities:
 - Follow NBER / IZA / economics journals on LinkedIn / Twitter / Instagram.
 Fill your social media with interesting papers
 - Sign up for research summary emails from institutions like J-PAL or HBS
-- MiddEcon invites external speakers to give talks and talk with students.
-Sign up for a lunch if possible and attend their research talks
+- MiddEcon invites external speakers to present papers and talk with students.
+Sign up for a lunch if possible and attend their presentations
-- Join MiddEcon's economics student advisory committee (SAC) to have free lunch with visiting candidates to interview at MiddEcon
+- Join MiddEcon's student advisory committee (SAC) for free lunch chat with candidates visiting to interview at MiddEcon
 - Ask MiddEcon faculty for lunch, offered for free at MiddDining
 - External opportunities for talks.
 For example, Harvard has its [seminar series](https://economics.harvard.edu/seminars-workshops), the majority of which is steamed on zoom
 - [Econimate](https://www.youtube.com/@econimate) on Youtube